Photo: Barbara Lassen

 Makeup: Paulo Siqueira

-L to R: Hillary Davis, Stacy Dermont and Gael Greene at LT Burger in Sag Harbor (photo credit Courtesy Hillary Davis)
+Hillary Davis, Stacy Dermont and Gael Greene at LT Burger in Sag Harbor (Photo Courtesy Hillary Davis)

 College took Stacy to Rochester where she met her future husband, composer Dr. Daniel Koontz.
 His career as a professor brought them to Southampton College (now Stony Brook Southampton), where Stacy studied creative writing at the graduate level with Jules Feiffer, Roger Rosenblatt and Richard Reeves.

-Stacy is currently at work on a Hamptons-centric cookbook with co-author Hillary Davis.
+Stacy is currently at work scheduling more appearances to promote "The Hamptons Kitchen," with co-author Hillary Davis.